 - Harris County Beekeeper’s Association Established in 1908, this group meets meets at 7:00 P.M. on the 4th Tuesday of each month in Pasadena, Texas.

-- Trinity Valley Beekeepers Association A newly re-formed group, meets on the first Wednesday of each month at Eastfield College in east Dallas.
+- Trinity Valley Beekeepers Association Meets on the first Wednesday of each month at Eastfield College in east Dallas.